 Once you have your ceremony and reception locations set, start planning out your second line route.
 If your venues are close together, consider using the secondline to move your guests from your ceremony to your reception.
 Second lines can be as long or short as you'd like but be aware that many guests may not be comfortable walking for too long in wedding attire.
 Many second line routes are about six to eight blocks long.
 Also be sure to parade in the same direction of traffic.
 The parade escorts will close the streets for your festivities, however you may end up having to hire more escorts if you parade "against" traffic on a one-way street.

 After choosing your Second Line parade route, you will need to file a permit with the City of New Orleans.
 The ‘Master Event Application’ and ‘Supplement C-Parade Form’ are available online under www.Nola.gov/OneStop and must be submitted to One Stop Shop no later than 1 ½ to 2 months prior to the parade date.
-Permit cost $50.25 plus a one-time $25 fee paid to the Police and Justice Foundation.
+Permit cost is $200.25.
+(Prices are subject to change.)

 Have an idea of your route, start and end location and how many people you expect to have parade with you.
 When completing the ‘Master Event Application’, all sections will be ‘No’ (including additional questions) until you get to the ‘Parades’ section, where you will check the ‘Yes’ box.
 Link to more information and application with the City of New Orleans One Stop: Click here

-After One Stop receives Parade Permit a notification of the event will be sent to the New Orleans Police Department, Special Events Division and they will contact the bride to finalize all details.
-Escorts are required and include two officers at the front of the parade and a tail car, each police escort required is $100 per officer.
-The escorts will be there to close streets to vehicular traffic.
+After One Stop receives Parade Permit a notification of the event will be sent to the New Orleans Police Department, Special Events Division and they will contact the couple to finalize all details.
+Escorts are required to close streets to vehicular traffic and include two officers at the front of the parade and one officer as a tail car (minimum of 3 officers).
+Cost of the escort starts at $384.98 for up to 300 people.
+Additional officers are $116 each and may be needed for groups larger than 300 people or for large intersection closures.
+(Prices are subject to change.)

 Here is a list of local bands & DJs.